ThanmaiBalabhadra/Text-to-Speech/README.md

 # Text to Speech
 ### Overview
-Vocalizelt isa web-based application that converts written text into spoken words using the Web Speech API.
+Text to Speech  is a web-based application that converts written text into spoken words using the Web Speech API.
 The project features a user-friendly interface with customizable speech settings, enhancing accessibility and user experience.The name suggests a focus on vocal output, likely with features tailored for clear, natural-sounding speech synthesis.
-Here are some potential features and aspects you might find in Vocalizelt:
+Here are some potential features and aspects you might find in Text to Speech

 ### Features
 - Customize speech speed, pitch, and volume.